syncfusion-content/xamarin-docs/Xamarin/Rich-Text-Editor/GettingStarted.md

 </tr>
 </table>

-N> To learn more about obtaining Syncfusion components, refer to [Mac](https://help.syncfusion.com/xamarin/installation/mac-installer/how-to-download) and [Windows](https://help.syncfusion.com/xamarin/installation/web-installer/how-to-download).
+N> To learn more about obtaining Syncfusion&reg; components, refer to [Mac](https://help.syncfusion.com/xamarin/installation/mac-installer/how-to-download) and [Windows](https://help.syncfusion.com/xamarin/installation/web-installer/how-to-download).

-I> Starting with v16.2.0.x, if you reference Syncfusion assemblies from the trial setup or from the NuGet feed, you also have to include a license key in your projects.
-Refer to the [Syncfusion license key](https://help.syncfusion.com/common/essential-studio/licensing/overview) to learn about registering Syncfusion license key in your Xamarin application to use Syncfusion components.
+I> Starting with v16.2.0.x, if you reference Syncfusion&reg; assemblies from the trial setup or from the NuGet feed, you also have to include a license key in your projects.
+Refer to the [Syncfusion® license key](https://help.syncfusion.com/common/essential-studio/licensing/overview) to learn about registering Syncfusion&reg; license key in your Xamarin application to use Syncfusion&reg; components.

 ## Launching the application on each platform with Rich Text Editor